 If your policy does cover you, the Association of British Insurers says that generally, if you booked when the intention to strike was known but the precise dates of any industrial action were not, then the policy should continue to cover you as normal.

 However, if the days of the strikes are confirmed before you book the holiday or the insurance, then the policy would likely not cover you for any strike-related claim.
-At the moment strike action isn't set in stone, so you'll likely be covered if you book now, but it's worth checking directly with your specific insurer.

 You may also be covered by Section 75 credit card protection, which makes the credit card provider jointly liable, if the flight cost more than £100.